 On the national level, Lee is fighting every day in Washington to help grow our economy and create more good paying private sector jobs, strengthen our national security, fight for our veterans, improve healthcare and education in America, repair our local infrastructure, and safeguard our environment.

 During his first term in office, Lee secured a number of important victories for his district, which include: Opening a new health care clinic for East End veterans; getting his common core amendment and Safe Bridges proposal passed and signed into law; passing a five year, fully funded transportation bill; and permanently reauthorizing the Zadroga Act to ensure health care for our 9/11 first responders.
 Lee also helped stop the Medical Device Tax for 2 years.

 One of only two Jewish Republican in Congress, Lee co-chairs the House Republican Israel Caucus, and serves on the House Foreign Affairs Committee and Financial Services Committee.
 He also serves on five House Subcommittees.

-Lee and his wife, Diana, reside in Shirley with their twin nine-year old daughters, Mikayla and Arianna.
+Lee and his wife, Diana, reside in Shirley with their twin eleven-year old daughters, Mikayla and Arianna.

 Click here to download a copy of Lee’s biography.